ishmayeck/node-ddate/Readme.md

 ## Installation

 Install from npm with ```npm install ddate```.
-Toss in the ```-g``` flag if you want to run it from the commandline too, which you should beacuse it's great.
+Toss in the ```-g``` flag if you want to run it from the commandline too, which you should because it's great.

 ## Commandline Usage